yiisoft/yii2/docs/guide/database-basics.md

 $command->execute();
 ```

-Alternatively the following syntax is possible:
+Alternatively the following syntax that takes care of proper table and column names quoting is possible:

 ```php
 // INSERT